| Read Time: 10 minutes

 You should get to a doctor as soon as possible if you are hurt.
 Once you arrive, inform the doctor that you sustained injuries on the job.

-4. Not Following Recommendations from Your Doctor
+4. Not Following Medical Recommendations from Your Doctor

 You must adhere to any treatment plan recommended by your doctor.
 Otherwise, it may be challenging for you to receive workers’ compensation benefits.